KelCodesStuff/KelCodesStuff/README.md

 - Decreased time-to-resolution for production errors by 30% by leveraging Sentry for real-time error tracking, which proactively identified critical test gaps and streamlined root cause analysis.

 ### 🎮 Games
-- Strategically leveraged the Unity Test Framework to create Edit Mode and Play Mode tests for core gameplay mechanics, resulting in an 80% increase in test coverage and a 30% decrease in critical prerelease bugs.
+- Strategically leveraged the Unity Test Framework to create Edit Mode and Play Mode tests for core gameplay mechanics, resulting in an 80% increase in test coverage and a 40% decrease in critical production issues.
 - Drove the integration of automated performance tests using Unity Test Runner and Firebase Test Lab, identifying and resolving a 15% drop in average frame rate and a 20% increase in load times across different device types.
 - Designed and implemented a graphics testing framework within Unity, reducing manual testing effort by 60% and accelerating the release cycle for new shader and rendering pipeline features.
 - Developed a custom bug reporting tool to capture logs and device information for iOS and Android devices, which accelerated the reporting of impactful bugs by 35%.